 Value the professional healthcare services you have

-Healthcare one of the most valuable assets in every community’s value chain.
+Healthcare one of the most valuable assets in every community’s value chain, and even more critical in times of drought.
 All too often people take for granted what they already have, or worse still they discount the value of people and services already provided.
 The following story may help to get the message across.

 About nurses, someone asked: “You’re a nurse?
 That’s cool; I wanted to do that when I was a kid.
 How much do you make”?

 “The nurse replied how much do you make?
 I can make holding your hand like the most critical thing in the world when you’re scared.
 I can make your child breathe again when they stop.
 I can help your father survive a heart attack.
 I can make myself wake up at 5 am to make sure your mother has medication she needs to live.

 I work all day to save the lives of strangers.
 I make my family wait for dinner until I make sure your family member is taken care of correctly.
 I make myself skip lunch, so I make sure everything I did for your wife has been chartered accurately.
 I make myself work weekends and holidays because people don’t just get sick Monday through to Friday.
 Today I might save your life!
 How much do I make?
 All I know is I make a difference”.
 Author unknown